-This workshop is available as an in-house and can be customised and adapted to meet your specific outcome requirements, either online or face-to-face.
+This workshop can be customised and adapted to meet your specific outcome requirements, either virtually or face-to-face.

 Working in virtual teams has instantly become one of our new realities.
 The virtual environment (and all the technologies that support it) has created a new condition and perspective for leadership and for teamwork.
 Leadership is now more than ever, a social influencing process, supported by technology, to produce changes in attitudes, thinking, behaviour, feelings and performance of individuals and teams.

 Future Fit leaders not only need to embrace technology, they need to focus on communication, emotional intelligence, and coaching.
 These are the essential skills that are needed in these uncertain times.